jamesrhester/ImgCIFHandler.jl/tools/README.md

 `/home/me/downloads/crystal_1`, `<local>` is `/home/me/downloads`.
 Files and
 directories not corresponding to entries in the imgCIF file will be ignored.

+For rsync archives, `<original_url>` should contain only the directories in the rsync URL that are unchanging for the whole dataset, without trailing forward slash.
+So, for example, if the remote URLs are of the form `rsync://data.sbgrid.org/10.15785/SBGRID/952/X4_<nnn>.cbf`, then `original_url` will be `rsync://data.sbgrid.org/10.15785/SBGRID/952`.

+Note also for rsync that an empty or non-existent directory can be provided as `<local>`, and it will be populated by rsync as images are accessed.
+This can then be reused on subsequent runs without needing to re-download images.

 ### Examples

 ```